fabOnReact/react-native-wear-connectivity/README.md

 # How to run the example

 I suggest you to try to run the example before doing your own implementation.
-You can try to modify the WearOS example and connect it to your mobile app following this instructions.
+You can try to modify the WearOS example and connect it to your React Native Mobile app following this instructions.

 **How to run the React Native Mobile App example**